About the Educator Standards Board

 The Educator Standards Board has fulfilled this goal by developing educator standards and professional development standards.

-The State Board has adopted the standards and elements for teachers, principals, Superintendents and School Treasurers and Business Managers developed by the ESB and its writing teams.
+Based on ESB recommendations, the State Board has adopted the standards and elements for teachers, principals, superintendents, school treasurers and business managers, and school counselors developed by the ESB and its writing teams.

 As these standards are implemented, they will inform daily practice, become the driver for education programs and ongoing professional development, as well as informing local district evaluation and assessment of educators.